nrkno/sofie-core/packages/documentation/docs/user-guide/dictionary.md

 #### Lookahead

-Elements in the [Next point](dictionary#next-point) \(or beyond\) might be pre-loaded or "put on preview", depending on the blueprints and play-out devices used.
+Elements in the [Next point](dictionary#next-point) \(or beyond\) might be pre-loaded or "put on preview", depending on the blueprints and playout devices used.
 This feature is called "Lookahead".

 ### Storyboard Mode